|Letter grade (A through F)

 Enrolment in a master programme in biology and knowledge similar to AB-202 Marine Arctic Biology.

-- have developed skills related to teamwork (practical in the field and in the lab).
+- developed skills related to teamwork (practical in the field, in the lab and from writing the scientific report).

-The course extends over 5 weeks including compulsory safety training, and is run in combination with AB-820.
+The course extends over 5-6 weeks including compulsory safety training and is run in combination with AB-820.

 - Total lecture hours: 40 hours.